 None of the households in Lebanon County, PA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 98.3% of the residents in Lebanon County, PA are U.S. citizens.

-The largest universities in Lebanon County, PA are Lebanon Valley College, with 628 graduates, Lebanon County Area Vocational Technical School, with 105 graduates, and Empire Beauty School-Lebanon, with 31 graduates.
+The largest universities in Lebanon County, PA are Lebanon Valley College (618 degrees awarded in 2021), Lebanon County Area Vocational Technical School (72 degrees), and Evangelical Theological Seminary (48 degrees).

-The median property value in Lebanon County, PA is $164,900, and the homeownership rate is 69.6%.
-Most people in Lebanon County, PA commute by Drove Alone, and the average commute time is 22.1 minutes.
-The average car ownership in Lebanon County, PA is 2 cars per household.
+Most people in Lebanon County, PA drove alone to work, and the average commute time was 22.8 minutes.
+The average car ownership in Lebanon County, PA was 2 cars per household.